Town-of-Impostors/TownOfImpostors/README.md

 </details>

 ### Mayor
-The Operative is a role that gets additional votes they can use to influence the results of a meeting.
+The Mayor is a role that gets additional votes they can use to influence the results of a meeting.
 They are able to store votes each meeting and can add votes to any player in the meeting (or skip vote) at any time, as long as they have not locked in their final vote.
 They should use this if they want to force someone to be voted out or force a skip vote.
 But they should be careful not to reveal themselves too early.

 <details>
 <summary>Custom Options</summary>